-Preventing or delaying Type 2 diabetes
+Preventing or delaying type 2 diabetes

 The symptoms, which involve going to the toilet a lot, being really thirsty, feeling more tired than usual and losing weight without trying, can be easy to miss especially in the early stages.
-The condition can go undetected for many years and by the time they’re diagnosed one in three people already have complications with their eyes, feet, kidneys or nerves.
+The condition can go undetected for many years, and by the time they’re diagnosed one in three people already have complications with their eyes, feet, kidneys or nerves.

-Chris Askew, our Chief Executive, said:
+Chris Askew, Chief Executive of Diabetes UK, said:

-“Millions of Type 2 diabetes cases could be prevented if we help people understand their risk and how to reduce it.
-Even though the older people get the more likely they are to have Type 2 diabetes, it is never too early to know your risk so that you can make changes to prevent or delay it.
+“Millions of type 2 diabetes cases could be prevented if we help people understand their risk and how to reduce it.
+Even though the older people get the more likely they are to have type 2 diabetes, it is never too early to know your risk so that you can make changes to prevent or delay it.

-“The signs of Type 2 diabetes are often not obvious, that’s why spotting them early can be life-changing.
+“The signs of type 2 diabetes are often not obvious, that’s why spotting them early can be life-changing.
 Early diagnosis means that fewer people will experience diabetes-related complications such as sight loss, amputation, kidney failure, stroke and heart disease, because they could seek support to manage their condition effectively as soon as possible.

-“We urge people over 40 to get an NHS Health Check and we advise everyone to find out their risk of developing Type 2 diabetes with the Know your Risk tool.”
+“We urge people over 40 to get an NHS Health Check and we advise everyone to find out their risk of developing type 2 diabetes with the Know your Risk tool.”